MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-report-company-portal-abandon.md

 This Microsoft Intune report tells you where in the Company Portal enrollment process users are abandoning enrollment.
 Use this information to improve onboarding efforts and support documents for users going through enrollment.
 To see the report, sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 Then go to **Devices** and select **Monitor** > **Incomplete user enrollments**.

-## What is an incomplete enrollment?
+## Overview

-An incomplete enrollment is when a user does any of the following:
+An incomplete enrollment happens when the user takes any of the following actions:

 - Explicitly chooses an action to halt enrollment, such as **Decline all**, **Cancel**, or **Postpone**.
 - Closes the Company Portal during enrollment.